The Roman monuments of Fréjus as a city walk

 Roman landmark Lanterne d'Auguste

 Back on Boulevard Séverin Decuers, we cross the street and go back to the right.
 However, at the first opportunity we turn to the left, you can cut a corner over the parking lot.
 We are now in the Rue Jean Carrara.
-Slight right at the following roundabout, La Poste and an École Maternelle are written here.
+Slight right at the following roundabout, La Poste and École Maternelle are written here.
 We are now in the Avenue de Villeneuve, which is lined with large blocks of flats.
 The left walkway (south) is a bit nicer and shadier.

 Another roundabout follows.
 In front we see sports facilities and a school building, we go left (indication Collège de Villeneuve).
-On the right-hand walkway we come along a white fence after a few meters.
+On the right-hand walkway we come along a white fence after a few metres.

-When the sports facility is open, you can enter at the front right and better approcach the old building.
+When the sports facility is open, you can enter at the front right and better approach the old building.
 Pass the parking lot, follow a fence until you find a passage on the left.

 Photo all rights reserved © by André M. Winter.
 Photo taken 2022 during our field research for Provence-Guide.Net.